ReehaThouheed/Python-Keylogger/README.md

     listener.join()
 ```

+## Windows Security Exclusion Setup

+This project involves running Python code on a Windows system.
+To ensure that the code runs without interference from Windows Security, follow the instructions in the `WINDOWS_SETUP.md` file to add exclusions in Windows Security.

+### Setup Instructions

+1. Follow the detailed setup steps in the `WINDOWS_SETUP.md` file to configure Windows Security.
+2. Once the exclusions are added, you can run the Python code without security interference.

 ## Legal Disclaimer
 This keylogger is provided for educational and ethical purposes only.
 You are responsible for ensuring compliance with all applicable laws and regulations when using this tool.
 Unauthorized use of keyloggers is illegal and may result in severe penalties, including imprisonment.